J. Nicolas Hernandez-Aguilera

 Postdoctoral Research Scientist

-Nicolas is an Earth Institute Postdoctoral Research Fellow and is part of the Latin American component of the Columbia World Project “Adapting Agriculture to Climate Today, for Tomorrow” (ACToday)and the Financial Instruments Sector Team (FIST).
+Nicolas is an economist focused on sustainable agriculture.
+He is an Earth Institute Postdoctoral Research Fellow at Columbia University.
+At the International Research Institute for Climate and Society, he is part of the Columbia World Project “Adapting Agriculture to Climate Today, for Tomorrow” (ACToday) and the Financial Instruments Sector Team (FIST).

 Personal Web page: www.jnicoha.com